Liouville quantum gravity as a mating of trees: Structure theorems and quantum natural time

 Before we give the proof of Lemma~\ref{lem::quantum_local_time_change_field}, we first make the following remark.

-\begin{remark} \begin{enumerate}[(i)] \item Since the law of~$h+\phi$ is mutually absolutely continuous with respect to the law of~$h$, it follows that the law of~$Y^\phi$ is mutually absolutely continuous with respect to the law of~$Y$.
-In particular, the local time~$\ell^\phi$ exists (and can be defined, for example, as in \cite[Corollary~19.6]{KAL_FOUND}). \item It is natural in~\eqref{eqn::quantum_local_time_change_field} to see~$\tfrac{1}{2}\gamma(2-d)$ rather than~$\gamma(2-d)$ in the exponential because~$u \mapsto \ell_{s_u}$ induces a \emph{boundary} (rather than bulk) measure supported on~$\eta \cap \partial \h$. \end{enumerate} \end{remark}
+\begin{remark} \begin{enumerate}[(i)] \item If $\phi$ is a deterministic smooth function with $\| \phi \|_\nabla < \infty$, then the law of~$h+\phi$ is mutually absolutely continuous with respect to the law of~$h$.
+Therefore it follows that the law of~$Y^\phi$ is mutually absolutely continuous with respect to the law of~$Y$.
+In particular, the local time~$\qlt^\phi$ of $Y^\phi$ at $0$ exists (and can be defined, for example, as in \cite[Corollary~19.6]{KAL_FOUND}).
+Lemma~\ref{lem::quantum_local_time_change_field} in fact implies that this local time can be defined for all smooth $\phi$ simultaneously off a common set of measure $0$. \item It is natural in~\eqref{eqn::quantum_local_time_change_field} to see~$\tfrac{1}{2}\gamma(2-d)$ rather than~$\gamma(2-d)$ in the exponential because we are dealing with a \emph{boundary} (rather than bulk) measure supported on~$\eta \cap \partial \h$.
+We note that in the limit $\rho \downarrow -2$, we have that $d \downarrow 1$ so that the constant term in the exponent of~\eqref{eqn::quantum_local_time_change_field} converges to $\tfrac{\gamma}{2}$, i.e., the exponent which appears in the definition of the boundary measure. \end{enumerate} \end{remark}